ServiceStackApps/typescript-server-events/README.md

 ### Running Web App

-To see it in action we just need to launch a static Web Server in the `/web` directory, e.g:
+To see our App in action we just need to launch a static Web Server in the `/web` directory which we can use the command-line [http-server](https://www.npmjs.com/package/http-server) to do by running:

     cd web
     http-server

-Which will launch a HTTP Server at `http://localhost:8080/` which you can play with in your browser.
+To launch a HTTP Server at `http://localhost:8080/` which you can now play with in your browser.

 ### Making changes to Web App

-The vibrant ecosystem surrounding npm makes it the best place to develop Single Page Apps with world class tools like [Babel](https://babeljs.io/) which you can run in a command-line with:
+The vibrant ecosystem surrounding npm makes it the best place to develop Single Page Apps with best-of-class tools like [Babel](https://babeljs.io/) which you can run in the command-line with:

     npm run watch

-That will launch a background watcher to monitor your source files for changes and **on save** automatically pipe them through the TypeScript compiler and bundle your app in `/dist/bundle.js` which is the only .js source file our app needs to reference and reload with **F5** to see any changes.
+This will launch a background watcher to monitor your source files for changes and **on save** automatically pipe them through the TypeScript compiler and bundle its output in `/dist/bundle.js` which is the only .js source file our app references, that we can reload with **F5** to see any changes.

 ## node.js Server App

 The [/node](https://github.com/ServiceStackApps/typescript-server-events/tree/master/node) server.js app
-has exactly the same functionality as the Web App except instead of using **servicestack-client** to connect to [chat.servicestack.net](http://chat.servicestack.net) Server Events stream on the client, all connections are made in node.js and only the server state is sent to the client to render its UI.
+has the same functionality as the Web App except instead of connecting to the [chat.servicestack.net](http://chat.servicestack.net) Events stream on the client, all connections are made in node.js and its only the server state that's sent to the client which uses it to render the UI.

-As the functionality of the app remains the same we're able to reuse the existing DTOs, .html and .css:
+As the functionality of the app remains the same we're able to reuse the existing DTOs, .html and .css from the Web App:

  - [dtos.ts](https://github.com/ServiceStackApps/typescript-server-events/blob/master/node/src/dtos.ts)
  - [index.html](https://github.com/ServiceStackApps/typescript-server-events/blob/master/node/index.html)